ixventure/website/_partnerships/extitution.md

 ## Various partnerships leaning heavily on FLOSS community tools.

-Open-collaboration that prioritizes ecosystem d/acc and other not-for-profit goals.
+Open-collaboration that prioritizes ecosystem d/acc and other not-for-profit and multiparty goals.

-From a power-law perspective, these are sublinear metabolic cost deflations, or at least anti-inflammatory.
+From a power-law perspective, these are sublinear metabolic cost deflation priorities, or at least anti-inflammatory priorities.